 Another way to join content from different cells into one without using the CONCATENATE function is by using the “&” character (&).

-Because the CONCATENATE function is used quite frequently and is a simple function, Microsoft has created an operator that performs the same tasks.
+Microsoft has created an operator that performs the same tasks because the CONCATENATE function is used quite frequently and is a simple function.
 You already know the operators from other processes.
 For example, you can use the plus symbol instead of the SUM function.

 Here is how you can do it –